NadiaOrdonez/SQL_Tableau_onlineFilm_launch_strategy/README.md

 * Analyze the strategies and content offerings of competitors in the online video rental space to identify potential tactics that attract new customers.

 Details about the project brief summarizing data analyses, business questions and recommendations are saved in the [Rockbuster ppt](Rockbuster_ppt_NadiaOrdonez.pdf) file.
+[^1]: Database provided by CareerFoundry in the Data Analytics program.
+Data and company details are of fictional nature.